 Since all children are safest in the back seat of a vehicle, and your vehicle does not have a back seat, we recommend that you do not carry a child passenger.

 Due to the passenger's airbag hazard, you should never carry an infant in a rear-facing child seat in this vehicle.
-If a small child who must be restrained in a forward-facing child seat, or a larger child, must ride in this vehicle, be sure to follow all instructions and safety warnings in this manual (see pages 26 and 30).
+If an older child must ride in this vehicle, follow all child safety instructions and warnings in this manual (see pages 23 - 34).